RoadieHQ/marketing-site/content/blog/backstage-docker-compose/index.md

 ---
+# DEPRECATED.
+This page is redirected to /blog/backstage-docker-service-catalog/ via netlify.toml
 title: Running Backstage with Docker Compose
 date: '2020-05-25T21:00:00.0Z'
 description: Docker Compose is an easy way to run Backstage for development or light use.
 Here's a setup which will get you started with Backstage quickly.